Durham Miners' Gala: History

-In 2012 Labour Party leader Ed Miliband addressed the 128th gala; he was the first Labour Party leader to speak at the gala for 23 years, the last one being Neil Kinnock in 1989.
-He praised the event as "a great North East tradition" and attacked the Conservative-Liberal Democrat coalition government, saying it had "lost a generation of young people".
-In 2015, all four candidates in the Labour leadership election appeared at the gala, but only Jeremy Corbyn, who had already secured the endorsement of the Durham Miners' Association, was asked to give a speech to the gala.
-After winning the leadership contest, Corbyn addressed the event as Labour leader every year from 2016 to 2019.
+The event has also been associated with the left wing of the Labour Party.
+In 2012 Labour Party leader Ed Miliband addressed the 128th gala; he was the first Labour Party leader to speak at the gala for 23 years, the previous being Neil Kinnock in 1989.
+In 2015, all four candidates in the Labour leadership election appeared at the gala, but only Jeremy Corbyn, who had already secured the endorsement of the Durham Miners' Association, was asked to give a speech.

-In September 2019, a feature-length documentary about the gala was released.
-The Big Meeting screened across the UK and received a host of positive national reviews, including a four-star review from Peter Bradshaw of The Guardian, in which he described the film as a "rich, heartfelt and intimate tribute to the Durham Miners’ Gala."
+In September 2019, a feature-length documentary about the Durham Miners' Gala was released.
+Peter Bradshaw in a review for The Guardian described the documentary as a "rich, heartfelt and intimate tribute" to the gala.